 The Big Data Python has super active and progressing community support.
-They regularly contribute to the advancement of Python by devising cutting-edge packages that can expand its core functionalities.
+They regularly contribute to advancing Python by devising cutting-edge packages that can expand its core functionalities.
 Furthermore, the community assists the aspirants and existing professionals like administrators, developers, analysts, architects, and data scientists.
-The subject matter experts address and resolve the queries in real time.
+The subject matter experts address and resolve the queries in real-time.
 GitHub/GitLab, Codementor, and Stack Overflow are popular communities.
 However, simple Google Search plus YouTube Videos are also best buddies.

 To conclude, Python and Big Data perfectly complement each other.
 And provide substantial computing capabilities in dealing complexities of Big Data projects.